Sunday, October 26, 2008

 I'll be teaching a couple of classes in the New Year at Quilter's Dream - I didn't take on much as I still have that one course to get through - and I've got lots of ideas, especially for the postcards class.
 I had so much fun making them on retreat that I can't wait to play with a classful of creative people!

-There, I'm feeling much more Christmasy now.
+The house is now festive; I've sprinkled Christmas all over the place.
+I know I've been successful, since Alex is complaining that, "you can't move anywhere in the house without getting Christmased."
+Ah, success!
+I remember when he used to love it all.
 I decorated our stairs the way our quilt guild president does - rather than putting garland and lights around the top (and therefore potentially killing people going down the stairs at night, I hear), I strung the garland, lights, and balls from the base of the posts.
 It looks lovely, I think.

 I made some sourdough baguettes and lentil soup for lunch - perfect for such a miserable day.
 Back to my tea and my book.